-We anticipate completing dosing of the final pediatric patients in the second half of 2018.
-We will close out this trial six months after the last pediatric patient has been treated.
+We completed dosing of the final pediatric patients in June of 2018, and we closed out the study six months after the last pediatric patient was treated.
 Patients will then move into a long term follow up study in which patients will be followed for safety and an indication of benefit for an additional four and a half years.